wri/cities-thermal-comfort-modeling/README.md

          1. the bounding coordinates of the area of interest
          1. tile-side-length in meters or None depending on whether you want the area sub-tiled
          1. tile-buffer length in meters or None depending on whether you want the constructed tiles to be buffered
-           * Note: the buffered area will be automatically clipped from the resultant MRT files
+           * Note: the buffered area will be automatically clipped from the resultant MRT files, but not from primary or intermediate files.
       1. the name(s) for meteorological file(s) to be processed by the solweig method.
          * Enter "<download_era5>" if you instead or also want the system to automatically download ERA5 data into a file named "met_era5_hottest_days.txt"
          *  **TIP**: On the next run, you can enter the file name met_era5_hottest_days.txt to avoid the download from ERA5 since the file is already on the system